1954 Southern 500: Race report

 Elmo Langley makes his NASCAR debut.
 He'd score two victories in a career spanning 536 races from 1954 to 1981.

 This would be the first Southern 500 where the leader wasn't a lap or more ahead.
 There were two #20 cars in the race which would be illegal under current NASCAR Cup Series rules and regulations.

 The total winnings of the race was $27,405 ($ when adjusted for inflation) with the winner taking home $6,830 in winnings ($ when adjusted for inflation).
-Manufacturers involved in the race included Hudson (defunct), Oldsmobile (defunct), Dodge (active), Mercury (active but not racing), Cadillac (active but not racing), Buick (active but not racing), Nash (defunct), Plymouth (active but not racing), Studebaker (defunct), Chrysler (active but not racing), Ford (active), but no entry by any Chevrolet (active) vehicles.
+Manufacturers involved in the race included Hudson (defunct), Oldsmobile (defunct), Dodge (active), Mercury (defunct), Cadillac (active but not racing), Buick (active but not racing), Nash (defunct), Plymouth (active but not racing), Studebaker (defunct), Chrysler (active but not racing), Ford (active), but no entry by any Chevrolet (active) vehicles.

 Robert Foster and Lee Petty were two of the notable crew chiefs that were in attendance for the race.
 Not only Lee Petty was the crew chief, but he was also driving the #42 Chrysler vehicle in the race.